 Registration is free and will only take a few moments to complete.

-We offer a variety of courses for actors, directors and playwrights throughout the year.
+We offer a variety of courses for actors, directors and playwrights delivered online.
 Artists who work with us will participate in our ongoing theatrical experiment – exploring how the unique architectural conditions of the Globe Theatre and the Sam Wanamaker Playhouse help to shape performance choices and unlock the versatility of Shakespeare’s words.